mienaikoe/ziyu/Chapters/0-1-Prologue.md

 "The wind speaks," thi would say, "Ziyu tells us what it's saying."

 "What is it saying?"
 I must have asked her a thousand times.
 She told me to listen a little closer, that the answer was in what I didn't hear.
 Here, beneath my old tree, I was finally hearing such an answer.
-But the trouble, my friends, was in the question.
+But the trouble, dear reader, was in the question.